frederic-perez/AmE-dictionary/data/dictionary.md

 __fill out__
 __fill someone in__ _Thank you for filling us in._
 __fill’er up__ (gas station)
+__filled to the brim__ _idiom_ __1__ Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is filled to the brim!_ __2__ Intensely experiencing a particular feeling or emotion. _She is filled to the brim with nervous energy now that her performance is just a week away._
 __fillers__ _Some pills use fillers made up of rice, or worse, black walnut._
 __fillip__ _n_ :three::hammer:
 __filly__ A young female horse, especially one less than four years old. _The filly had to be euthanized when she suffered an unspecified fracture._ :es: potra